dqhieu/HDPhoneMonitor/README.md

 ### Using
 Put `HDPhoneMonitor.sharedService.monitor()` in the functions that run every 5 mins or less in both background mode and foreground mode.
 That mean the service will log your phone battery level and memory usage every 5 mins.
-You can change the time interval in `HDPhoneMonitor.swift`
+You can change the time interval in `Settings`

   For example: